LouisMazel/maz-ui/packages/vitepress-starter/docs/guide/dark-mode.md

 ---
-title: Dark theme
-description: Dark theme is fully supported - How it's works ?
+description: Dark mode is fully supported - How it's works ?
 ---

-# Dark Theme
+# Dark Mode

 ## How it's works ?